Tarot Card Meanings: The Seven Of Swords

 Tarot Card Meanings: Getaway

 “Now,” says Pearl Jam, “make your getaway.”
 Of course, he might get away with it.
 It’s a bit childish, really, taking pleasure in theft.
 Children have to learn not to steal, generally by getting caught, not by getting away with it.
-A boy I knew and I didn’t get caught, that summer night at maybe 10 and 11, when we sneaked through the orchard, over a fence and into a neighbor’s garage to steal the yard sale Playboy magazines.
-I am now a very straight arrow who doesn’t even fudge on my taxes, and though I laugh a bit I am abashed to admit my first foray into the criminal world was, as my juvenile counselor sister points out, a full-blown burglary.
+At at age maybe 10 and 11, a boy I knew and I didn’t get caught, that summer night, when we sneaked through the orchard, over a fence and into a neighbor’s garage to steal the yard sale Playboy magazines.
+I am now a straight arrow who doesn’t even fudge on my taxes, and though I laugh a bit I am abashed to admit my first foray into the criminal world was, as my juvenile counselor sister points out, a full-blown burglary.
 We made a clean getaway, but we could have had, and probably should have had, major trouble.
 We both turned out okay, that boy and I, but of course it doesn’t make it any better.
-It just makes you more curious what our thief may or may not be stepping into when he leaves our tarot card.
+It just makes you more curious what our thief may or may not be stepping into when he leaves our Seven of Swords tarot card.
 Perhaps he straightens up.

 But as with so many things, our thief is not watching to prevent injury.
 He has his booty, but he’s looking over his shoulder at the two swords he left behind.
 Should he have picked them up too?
 Once we get away with something, we think we might have gotten away with more.
 Greed is a voracious bedfellow, it can cut you to ribbons.